tajul-tuc/Tajul-Tuc/README.md

 ### 👋
-Thanks for visiting my profile.
-I am Tajul a Software Engineer currently doing my Master's in Web Engineering at Technische Universität Chemnitz.
-Right now I am looking for a full-time position where the dignity of work provides job satisfaction and the place of work provides potential avenues for learning, growing, and fulfilling my motto.
+Thank you for visiting my profile.
+I am Tajul, a software developer currently pursuing my Master's degree in Web Engineering at Chemnitz University of Technology and also working as a software developer at be4energy GmbH.
+I love to keep myself updated with all available modern technologies in the field of software development.
+My goal is to sharpen my development skills to become an experienced professional software developer in this field.

+Translated with www.DeepL.com/Translator (free version)
 <!--
 **tajul-tuc/tajul-tuc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.